Lifelong Continual Learning for Anomaly Detection: New Challenges, Perspectives, and Insights: Introduction

+{Our analytical scope focuses on two main research questions: } \begin{itemize} \item {\textbf{RQ1:} Do lifelong scenarios impact the performance of non-lifelong anomaly detection models?} \item {\textbf{RQ2:} Does the adoption of knowledge retention capabilities of lifelong learning provide a valuable improvement in the learning capabilities of existing anomaly detection models in complex lifelong scenarios?} \end{itemize} {With the first research question, we aim to assess whether current anomaly detection models are effective in lifelong learning scenarios and if there is a gap that needs to be addressed.
+With the second question, we aim to verify whether adopting lifelong learning strategies can be beneficial in anomaly detection contexts. }

-The contributions of this study can be summarized as follows: \begin{itemize} \item{Bridging the gap between anomaly detection and lifelong learning, presenting the benefits of lifelong anomaly detection over conventional anomaly detection, which paves the way for new methods that are more robust in real-world domains; } \item{Devising a characterization of anomaly detection scenarios from a lifelong learning perspective, which sheds light and explains how to design and build more challenging benchmarks for anomaly detection;} \item{Evaluating popular anomaly detection methods on our proposed lifelong scenarios, emphasizing challenges and limitations that occur in this setting.}
+The contributions of this study can be summarized as follows: \begin{itemize} \item{Bridging the gap between anomaly detection and lifelong learning, presenting the benefits of lifelong anomaly detection over conventional anomaly detection, which paves the way for new methods that are more robust in real-world domains; }

+\item{Devising a characterization of anomaly detection scenarios from a lifelong learning perspective, which sheds light on how to design and build more challenging benchmarks for anomaly detection;}

+\item{An open-source\footnote{\url{https://github.com/lifelonglab/lifelong-anomaly-detection-scenarios}} implementation for scenario generation method, which can be applied to any anomaly detection dataset, facilitating wider adoption of lifelong learning in anomaly detection settings. } \item{Evaluating popular anomaly detection methods on our proposed lifelong scenarios, emphasizing challenges and limitations that occur in this setting.}

 \end{itemize}